uk-gov-mirror/defra.fcp-dal-api/docs/auth.md

 # DAL Homepage

-The DAL requires multiple things to be provided to succesfully return a response.
+The DAL requires multiple things to be provided to successfully return a response.
 **Please note in Dev the DAL has auth disabled so will return a response to all requests**

 ## Required for all requests